Colette Chandler Cramer, CSTCoupeville

 Colette Chandler Cramer

-The two most important things I learned about medicine and healing during those 25 years as a PA were, first, that listening deeply to a patient’s story is essential in understanding how to care for each client and that listening is part of the healing process.
+The two most important things I learned about medicine and healing during those 25 years were first, that listening deeply to a patient’s story is essential in understanding how to care for each patient, and that listening is also part of the healing process.
 Secondly, the body has its own wisdom and it speaks to us through illness.
-It might be trying to get our attention with illness; sending us an important message, such as ‘slow down’ or ‘notice what you can’t stomach.’
-At other times it might be bringing [karmic] lessons – and gifts of wisdom.
+It might be trying to get our attention with illness; sending us an important message such as ‘slow down’ or “notice what you can’t stomach”.
+At other times it might be bringing lessons and gifts of wisdom.

-First, the essential paradigm of CST is one of listening; listening to the body with one’s hands.
-In this way of listening I am able to tap into the wisdom of the body – and allow this wisdom to inform me where to focus and what is needed in a treatment.
+I love CST for several reasons.
+First, the essential paradigm of CST is one of Listening; listening to the body with one’s hands.
+In this way of listening I’m able to tap into the wisdom of the body and allow this wisdom to inform me what is needed and where to focus.